 That didn’t prevent supporters of big gas pipeline projects, including our electricity grid operator and the gas industry, from once again trying to instill fear in us.
 Their increasingly tired argument: That without expensive new gas infrastructure projects, we are doomed to high electricity prices, unreliable power, and oil emissions polluting our air.

-Long Cold Snap Wasn’t a Problem for our Electricity Grid
+Extended Cold Snap Wasn’t a Problem for our Electricity Grid

 To begin with, ISO-New England always has a surplus of power generation available – over 33 percent more than it needs during times of highest winter demand.
 Many of our gas power plants are also capable of burning oil if gas supplies run low or prices spike.
-So during this cold spell, when gas prices spiked all over the country, our system relied on gas-fired power for less than 20 percent of its electricity supply (down from 45–50 percent normally), and the system was fine.
+So during last year’s cold spell, when gas prices spiked all over the country, our system relied on gas-fired power for less than 20 percent of its electricity supply (down from 45–50 percent usually), and the system was fine.
 Even when the Pilgrim nuclear power plant shut down unexpectedly in the midst of this cold, due to a downed transmission line, other resources seamlessly stepped in to fill the void.

 Clean Energy and Hydropower Kicked In to Fill the Gas Gap